ShahadAlAlam/class1510022024/README.md

     But this time POJO has Multiple layer of Objects it gave me a Lot of irregular errors which I had to solve like QuizQuestion class there are two variables like userAnswer initially it wass null so Jackson could not write it as a String same for the getResult method i also had return value what ever it is called or not

+## Task 2 Task Manager Application
+### Basic Details
+1. Add Task
+2. View All Task and Search Task
+3. Update and Remove Task
+4. Export and Import Task Information

+### Details
+    it is a CLI Application.
+Used HashMap to Store Task Information, FasterXML/jackson to Store and Load Quiz Information from external text file.

+### Hardels:
+    As Jackson converts the elements as LinkedHashMap, I had to write code to convert it to Expected POJO.
+    But this time POJO has Multiple date . so to Export and Import date I had to Set Date Formatter to Object Mapper.